 When you're angry, your heart races and your body temperature rises.
-It can feel like you have a nuclear reactor inside you, one that's going to blow if you don't let off some steam.
-And for many of us, exercise is our go-to outlet when it comes to cooling off.
+It can feel overwhelming if you don't let off some steam.
+And for many, exercise is the go-to outlet when it comes to cooling off.

 Video of the Day